heitortessaro/store-manager/README.md

 ## Installing the Project Locally

 Here is a guide to installing the project locally.
 Each step is followed by a command to perform the described action.
-In of having any doubts, problems, or feedback, please, contact me.
+In case of having any doubts, problems, or feedback, please, contact me.

 Step 1.
 Create a local directory using `mkdir`: